elbywan/wretch/README.md

 ## Typescript

-Types have been renamed and refactored, please update your imports accordingly.
+Types have been renamed and refactored, please update your imports accordingly and refer to the [typescript api documentation](https://elbywan.github.io/wretch/api/modules/index.html).

 ## Replace / Mixin arguments